m-stein/m-stein.github.io/_posts/2016-02-13-recording-genode-screencasts-2.markdown

 Compiling this setup, I figured out that *avconv*, beside the read and write operations, also required two IOCTLs to read the configuration of the frame buffer, the so called Screeninfo.
-Therefore, it asked for a header that declares the corresponding data structures and IOCTL IDs.
+Therefore, it asked for a header that declares the corresponding data structures and IOCTL names.
 Naive as I am, I tried to import an appropriate header from my Linux.
 I quickly realized, that this is a bad idea.
 Like opening the Pandora’s box of dependencies.
 So, instead, I created my own header and took from Linux only what is necessary for